Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 # FEW 2.2 - Advanced CSS - SASS

-CSS Preprocessors SASS: Syntactically Awesome StyleSheets.
+CSS Preprocessors: SASS - Syntactically Awesome StyleSheets.

 ## Why you should know this?